Kim-Ward/as-masterclass/diana_background.md

 As a final exercise, think about how the code you have debugged during this masterclass was written:
 * What made your job harder, and what made it easier?
 * Was there anything you would have done differently if you had been told to write the code from scratch?
 * R has many quirks that make coding in it both satisfying and exasperating, and what's best practice in one language might not be in another.
-If you had to rewrite this in Python, what changes would you make as a result of the linguistic switch?
+If you had to rewrite this in Python, what design changes would you make as a result of the linguistic switch?